Police took Army reservist suspected in Maine killings for evaluation after erratic behavior in July

 “I think this is about our laws, frankly.
 That we cannot seem to pass any sort of sensible gun laws or attack mental health in the way we should,” she said.
 “And our kids are paying the price.
 And even if they’re not killed or injured, the trauma that is going to linger long past the semester is palpable.”

+Some recent attempts by gun control advocates to tighten the state’s gun laws have failed.
+Proposals to require background checks for private gun sales and create a 72-hour waiting period for gun purchases failed earlier this year.
+Proposals that focused on school security and banning bump stocks failed in 2019.

+State residents have also voted down some attempts to tighten gun laws in Maine.
+A proposal to require background checks for gun sales failed in a 2016 public vote.

-Associated Press journalists Patrick Whittle in Portland, Maine, Michael Balsamo in New York, Darlene Superville and Lolita Baldor in Washington, Michael Casey in Boston and Holly Ramer and Kathy McCormack in Concord, New Hampshire, contributed to this report.
+Associated Press journalists Patrick Whittle in Portland, Maine, Michael Balsamo in New York, Darlene Superville in Washington, Michael Casey in Boston and Holly Ramer and Kathy McCormack in Concord, New Hampshire, contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.